Join the online shopping revolution and set up your eCommerce store

 Cons: Stop banning affiliate marketers.
-Legitimate business practice, and their policy on affiliates is frustrating.
+Legitimate business practice and their policy on affiliates is frustrating.

 Part email marketing tool, part CRM.
-This enterprise level platform is for experienced email marketers.
+This enterprise-level platform is for experienced email marketers.

-Pros: You can do everything on Infusionsoft from managing your client tasks throughout the day to automated follow up email tailored to specific actions for clients and prospects to lead scoring to online storefront integration.
+Pros: You can do everything on Infusionsoft from managing your client tasks throughout the day to automated follow-up email tailored to specific actions for clients and prospects to lead scoring to online storefront integration.

 Cons: Expensive and requires a lot of training to understand the system.
-The only email marketing system where they encourage you to spend another $1-2K with a consultant to set up email list.
+The only email marketing system where they encourage you to spend another $1-2K with a consultant to set up an email list.

 The tools we provided in this guide can help you find the right marketing mix to connect and convert your customers.
-If you are interested in starting your ecommerce system, let our Magento specialists help you today at Jaagers.
+If you are interested in starting your eCommerce system, let our Magento specialists help you today at Jaagers.